Troubleshooting Common Errors in Petroleum Office

 Verify Units

 Most Petroleum Office functions expect inputs in field units (psi, degF, scf/STB, cp, etc.).
-If your data is in SI units, convert first using PO.UnitConverter() or the ribbon unit converter.
+If your data is in SI units, convert first using PO.UnitConverter() or the Unit Converter in the Tools group.